PetFriendly provides flea protection to organizations impacted by Hurricane Ida

 About PetFriendly

-PetFriendly is a subscription pet wellness company delivering personalizes, vet-quality protection to pet owners' doorsteps.
+PetFriendly is a subscription pet wellness company delivering personalized, vet-quality protection to pet owners' doorsteps.
 With a mission to keep pets healthy and make their humans happy, PetFriendly simplifies pet protection by delivering trusted, affordable products with extra-friendly service and convenience.
-Each box is customized to make your pet the star of the show, and every delivery come with delicious free treats.
+Each box is customized to make your pet the star of the show, and every delivery comes with delicious free treats.

 Learn more about PetFriendly by visiting petfriendlydirect.com, Facebook, Instagram, TikTok or Twitter.